-Green vegetables (the darker the better) such as broccoli, green beans, peas, and dark leafy veg
+Green vegetables (the darker the better) such as spinach, broccoli, green beans, peas, kale, and asparagus

 Let's take things a step further, and consider when giving a supplement could be beneficial.
 One such example is when a healthy dog is faced with an unhealthy challenge such as:

 Harmful chemicals such as insecticides, herbicides, and pesticides